sukhik/mood/pages/about.md

 ---
 title: About
-date: 2017-01-01T00:00:00.000Z
+date: 2020-05-25T00:00:00.000Z
 permalink: /about/index.html
 eleventyNavigation:
   key: About
   order: 1
 ---
 2020-2022 Moodboards between many projects, I keep track.
 I have a two year plan and I am opening up about it.
 The following areas are what I spend my time on.
-Everything begins in June 2020 and I will post on progress with related materials I want to keep on hand until 2022, including options for further reading.
+Everything begins in June 2020 and I will post on progress with related materials and further reading I want to keep on hand until 2022.
 I wrote the following in terms of goals.

 ###### Visual, Performance Art, and Music